pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 >
 > Thus sayeth the UnHoly Grospel of Croffee.

-I think it’s becoming… No. Actually… It *has become* a standard now to ask ChatGPT or Gemini for answers.
-Simply because you get the fastest and yet probably the most relevant answers shorter than if you were to google it instead.
+I think it’s becoming… No. Actually… it *has become* a standard now to ask ChatGPT or Gemini for answers.
+Simply because you get the fastest and yet probably the most relevant answers, shorter than if you were to Google it instead.

 So, like any normal person who woke up and decided to go keto for life, I asked ChatGPT if I could use milk in my coffee.